 Tame, Don’t Eliminate — The ACT Defusion Shift

-- 24/7 practice: support in the very moment the critic spikes.
+- 24/7 practice: support in the exact moment the critic spikes.

-- Structured reflection: one question at a time, with pauses for your answer.
+- Structured reflection: one question at a time, with pauses for your reply.

 - Gentle mirroring: language that slows you down and widens perspective.

-- Values in action: from judgement to direction.
+- Values in action: moving from judgment to direction.

-- Safety by design: flows set clear boundaries (no crisis use, no diagnoses, protect privacy).
+- Safety by design: clear boundaries (no crisis use, no diagnoses, protect privacy).

 AI is a tool — not therapy.
-It deepens reflection and consistency.
-For severe or escalating distress, seek professional help.
+It can deepen reflection and consistency, but it does not replace professional care.
+For severe or escalating distress, seek support from a licensed professional.

 The Science in Plain English